 If you’re like most brides to be, coming up with wedding vow ideas will be high on your priority list.
 How long and how many will be questions to discuss with your wedding celebrant.

-Blenheim celebrant Heather Sorensen helps her happy couples to write meaningful and unique vows.
-She also answers the questions about vow and ceremony length, places to look for wedding vow ideas and of course, how many vows are needed.
-We asked Heather to share some suggestions with us about choosing the perfect wedding vows and here they are!
+Your wedding celebrant typically talks couples through how to write meaningful and unique vows.
+They'll also answer questions about vow and ceremony length, places to look for wedding vow ideas and of course, how many vows are needed.
+In today's post, we have some suggestions for choosing the perfect wedding vows.

 5 Stunning Wedding Vow Ideas